languagetool-org/languagetool-org.github.io/http-server.md

 ## Using SSL/TLS

-We recommend using the HTTP server of LanguageTool and run it behind an Apache or nginx reverse proxy with SSL/TLS support.
+We recommend using the HTTP server of LanguageTool and running it behind an Apache or nginx reverse proxy with SSL/TLS support.